Protecting Consumers

 • landlord/tenant

-Many of the cases prosecuted by DOJ attorneys are referred by other state agencies such as DATCP and DFI.
+Many of the cases prosecuted by Wisconsin DOJ attorneys are referred by other state agencies such as DATCP and DFI.

 Through enforcement actions, including the filing of lawsuits, attorneys seek compliance with consumer protection laws through: